Your money-making expert. Financial journalist, TV and radio personality.

 But, the index you choose also matters.
 When inflation and interest rates are both cruising north, you’d expect the FTSE 100 to be a safer bet than the NASDAQ 100.

-When inflation is running hotter than hell, value investing becomes more attractive.
+When inflation is soaring, value investing becomes more attractive.

 Value investing involves finding shares that are trading at cheap prices compared to their current earnings – hence ‘value’.